 Check the website for the most up to date prices.

-It’s opening hours extend in the spring and summer.
+Dinosaur World’s opening times vary throughout the year.
 Check its website for the latest opening hours.

 More things to do in Torquay